dvdmc/tb2_unizar/README.md

 - `maps`: our saved maps.
 - `meshes`/`urdf`: a backup of the URDFs and meshes from the `turtlebot_description` ROS (1) package that include specific files for the Turtlebot 2.
 - `tmuxinator`: templates for orchestrated system launch.
 They are called from the `start_turtlebot.bash` script.

+## Steps for Hokuyo / Realsense run

+Explain config sensors and preliminary checks.
+Map recording and navigation.

+- Configure correctly the `scan` topic on the `Hokuyo` and `Nav2` config files.

+## Steps for Optitrack

+Configure the Optitrack computer IP and the robot local IP on `config/optitrack/mocap4r2_optitrack.yaml`.

+### Specific params

+- The Kobuki node `publish_tf` is set to false because the `gt_pose_broadcaster` node will publish this transform.
+- The Nav2 map is a dummy one (TODO: Check if this is still required), and `use_localization` is set to false.
+- The ground truth TF for odometry is `odom`, but the odometry topic is `gt_pose`.
+- Deactivated the `scan` observations in the `collision_monitor`.
+Otherwise, there will be no `cmd_vel`message.